BarRaiders/barraiders.github.io/docs/faqs/supermacro/actions.md

 Click once to enable, the macro will run again and again until either the button is pressed again OR until the loop ends.

 ## Keystroke PTT
-This action limits the action to either one command (such as {{ctrl}{c}}) or one character.
+This action limits the action to either one command (such as `{{ctrl}{c}}`) or one character.
 The command will be run again and again as long as you continue to press the key.

 ## Sticky Keystroke
-This action limits the action to either one command (such as {{ctrl}{c}}) or one character.
+This action limits the action to either one command (such as `{{ctrl}{c}}`) or one character.
 The command will be run again and again until the button is pressed again OR until the Loop ends.

 ## Mouse Location
 !!! info "Long pressing button"

     **Note:** Long pressing the button on the Stream Deck will copy the current X,Y shown on the key to your Clipboard.
 Consider this more of a helper action, it shows you the current position of your mouse cursor.
-You can use it to determine where you want SuperMacro to move your mouse (Using the {{MOUSEXY}} Mouse Command).
+You can use it to determine where you want SuperMacro to move your mouse (Using the `{{MOUSEXY}}` [mouse command](./commands.md)).